15 HVAC Money Saving Tips

-Return Air Grills
+4. Return Air Vents

-Bath/Kitchen/Other Ventilating Fans
+8. Bath/Kitchen/Other Ventilating Fans

 Have both evaporator (indoor) and condenser (outdoor) coils inspected and cleaned.
-The indoor coil in your air conditioner acts as a magnet for dust because it is constantly wetted during the cooling season.
+The indoor coil in your air conditioner acts as a magnet for dust because it is constantly wet during the cooling season.
 Dirt build-up on the indoor coil is the single most common cause of poor efficiency.
 The outdoor coil must also be checked periodically for dirt build-up and cleaned if necessary.

 Have the refrigerant charge (freon) checked.
 The circulating fluid in your air conditioner is a special refrigerant gas that is put in when the system is installed.
 If the system is overcharged or undercharged, it will not work properly and cause strain and damage to the system.

-Reduce the cooling load by using cost effective conservation measures.
-Delay heat-generating activities, such as dish washing, until the evening on hot days.
+Reduce the cooling load by using cost-effective conservation measures.
+Delay heat-generating activities, such as dishwashing, until the evening on hot days.
 Effectively shade windows.

 Over most of the cooling season, keep the house closed tight during the day.
 Don’t let in unwanted heat and humidity.
 If practical, ventilate at night either naturally or with fans.

-Try not to use at the same time as your air conditioner is operating.
+Try not to use it at the same time as your air conditioner is operating.
 The dehumidifier will increase the cooling load and force the air conditioner to work harder.

 Check your ducts for air leaks.
-First look for sections that should be joined but have separated and then look for obvious holes.
+First, look for sections that should be joined but have separated and then look for obvious holes.
 Do not use duct tape to repair leaky ducts.
 Standard duct tape has been shown unreliable in sealing duct leaks.
 Have a licensed contractor make repairs as they have various mastics or non-cloth-backed tapes are preferable.

 If you have a mercury thermostat, talk to your servicing mechanic about installing a digital programmable or non-programmable thermostat.
-Mercury thermostats are usually within +/- 3-4 degrees accurate. digital thermostats are within +/- 1 degree accurate.
+Mercury thermostats are usually within +/- 3-4 degrees accurate.
+Digital thermostats are within +/- 1 degree accurate.